#1 Cockroach Control & Removal Service

 As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including cockroaches.
 Contact us today for your FREE CONSULTATION!

-Most commonly known as “the sewer cockroach” Characteristics: Reddish-brown with a yellow or very light brown border.
+Most known as “the sewer cockroach” Characteristics: Reddish-brown with a yellow or very light brown border.
 Largest species of common cockroaches found in Arizona.
 Both male and female American cockroaches have wings, but seldom fly.
 They reside in dark, moist areas in basements, crawl spaces, floor drains, and sewers.
 Feed on paper products, starches, sweets, clothing, and decaying organic matter; but can survive without food for up to 3 months.